brycewray/eleventy-site/src/posts/2021/08/gems-in-rough-08.md

 I have no idea why DOAP's build time was so slow this time, sparing Cloudflare Pages from being the slowest of the six for once; stuff happens.
 That said, it's a big black eye for both the last two in that their build times **without** GitHub Actions were considerably slower than the two above them which **did** use GitHub Actions.

-As for the actual performance numbers I see in Speedlify, you can check my [test results](https://speedlify-tests.netlify.app/hosts-tests/) at any time.
+As for the actual performance numbers I see in Speedlify, you can check my [test results](https://speedlify-tests.netlify.app/hosts-tests/) at any time *(but see my 2021-09-25 update further down)*.
 Speedlify stores only the ten most recent results, so the trends you see lack statistical significance; **but** I can make a couple of general observations about what I've been seeing:

 - Cloudflare Pages and DOAP tend to be in the top two or three pretty consistently, while the Cloudflare Workers site and ASWA tend to be in the **bottom** two or three almost as consistently.
 - Render and Vercel are somewhat erratic, varying wildly from top three to bottom three.
 I'm at a loss to know why.